-In 2002, she traveled with her late husband Richard Francis Thorpe to Shuang Ya Shan City, in Hei Long Jiang Province, where she taught English to the villages elementary school students ages 8 to 18, while her spouse gave their English Instructors an opportunity to utilize and practice their English.
+In 2002, she traveled with her late husband Richard Francis Thorpe to Shuang Ya Shan City, in Hei Long Jiang Province, where she taught English to elementary school students ages 8 to 18, while her spouse gave English Instructors an opportunity to utilize and practice conversational English.

 The couple returned that Fall and Rochelle worked at Northeastern University Student Center for a year before landing a position as a Marketing Director for Corechange, makers of Coreport a product of OpenText.

 When their IPO market crashed – she decided to attend Emerson full-time to prepare for eventually running her own marketing enterprise.

 She launched Wiggles Press using her collateral design skills, and management experience she gained from State Street Bank, The Boston Company, and Digital Equipment Corporation.

 She never gave up on her dream to do something global that would reflect her diversity of experience both personal and professional.